Register to get access to free programming courses with interactive exercises

 Third-party packages Gulp

-Gulp provides a great number of tools for easy file processing.
-Most of the functions we've covered in previous lessons, but they all work on the files themselves and don't do any conversion.
-For example, Gulp has no built-in function to translate SASS to CSS, which is exactly what you'd want to see in such a tool.
+Gulp provides a large number of tools for easy file manipulation.
+We covered most of them in earlier lessons, but they all work on the files and don't do any conversions.
+For example, Gulp doesn't have a built-in function to translate SASS to CSS, which is what you want in a tool like this.

-And there's no contradiction here; Gulp really only provides a platform, a “kernel” around which we can build various data manipulations.
+And there is no contradiction here; Gulp provides only a platform — a kernel, around which we can build various data manipulations.

-In this tutorial, we'll look at a few basic plugins that will help layout designers when working with Gulp.
-We'll look at how to set them up and use them in our work.
+In this lesson, we will look at some plugins that help layout designers work with Gulp.
+We will see how to set them up and use them in our work.

 Installing third-party plugins